 Robert Jerome Judge

-To send flowers in memory of Robert Jerome Judge, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Robert Jerome Judge, please visit our Heartfelt Sympathies Store.

 Bob was born on February 22, 1939 to Robert and Margaret Judge in Lackawanna, New York.
 Bob was the oldest of three siblings: Gloria, Margaret (deceased), and Patrick (deceased).
 In February, Bob’s family and friends celebrated him turning 80.